 Clients who were defrauded and used a credit or debit card may be able to get their money back via a chargeback.

 The ISA reports that 604 Israeli investors raised $27 million for Utrade between 2012 and 2015.
 The ISA states that the investments were done in a way that deceived investors.
-The trades were allegedly manipulative, aggressive or was done through falsifications.
+The trades were allegedly manipulative, aggressive or was done through falsifications. the lure to make money online was too strong for many potential investors.

 Binary options and forex scams are said to have brought in as much as $10 billion a year in Israel.
 UTrade being a relatively small portion of the industry’s manipulative companies.